jsonh-org/Jsonh/README.md

 You are welcome to write a JSONH parser or highlighter in a language of your choice.
 Raise an issue so it can be added to the list.

+> [!NOTE]
+> The official parser implementations (JsonhCs, JsonhCpp, JsonhTs, JsonhPy) are all implemented as similarly as possible.
+This means bugs can be easily fixed across implementations.

 | Type | Name | Package | Description |
 | -------- | -------------- | ------- | ---- |
 | VSCode | [JsonhVscode](https://github.com/jsonh-org/JsonhVscode) | [![Visual Studio Marketplace](https://img.shields.io/github/release/jsonh-org/JsonhVscode.svg?label=vs%20marketplace)](https://marketplace.visualstudio.com/items?itemName=Joyless.jsonh-vscode) | Syntax highlighter